tklusz/EKSDeployment/README.md

 # EKSDeployment

 ## Setup Notes
 Ensure Terraform is installed and on your path.
-I'm using version 0.12.26 for this deployment.
+Anything later than 12 should be fine.

 You will also need AWS CLI.
-I'm using version 2.0.20.
+I'm using version 2.

 ## Creation Instructions
 First, we're creating the infrastructure using Terraform plus one manual step.